 Best Hideaway: Mukan

 Tulum gets busier every year, so if you want to get away from it all, check-in to Mukan.
 The only luxury hotel inside Mexico’s UNESCO-protected Sian Ka’an Biosphere Reserve, Mukan is reached via a 45-minute private boat ride or 90-minute drive on a dirt road.
-Situated with the beach on one side and a pristine lagoon on the other, Mukan has just 10 bungalows, all of which have air-conditioning, cable television, a mini-bar, a dangerously comfortable bed, hot shower, and deep-soaking tub.
+Situated with the beach on one side and a pristine lagoon on the other, Mukan has just five luxury rooms and four bungalows, all of which have air-conditioning, cable television, a mini-bar, a dangerously comfortable bed, hot shower, and deep-soaking tub.

 When you’re not on a small-group snorkeling tour of the biosphere to see dolphins, manatees, and turtles, paddle boarding, or cycling the trail that weaves through the jungle, the resort itself is a stunning place to unwind.
 Kick back on a day bed by the beach, take a dip in the hotel’s rooftop plunge pool overlooking the jungle, or get a massage.
 The attentive staff hosts a complimentary sunset wine hour on the lagoon each night and can organize romantic touches like dinner under the stars.